bit-broker/website/content/en/docs/_index.md

 _BitBroker is an open source, end-to-end, data sharing solution._

-It allows organisations to share data with third-parties in the context of robust policy definitions.
+It allows organizations to share data with third-parties in the context of robust policy definitions.
 These policies ensure that:

 * Agreed people can get access to the data
 * … only the specified data segment is visible to them